astrofra/astrofra/README.md

 ### ***2022*** Marine Melodies

-A contemplative audiovisual work based on nine audio tracks from a collective of musicians.
+_Marine Melodie_ is a contemplative audiovisual work based on nine audio tracks by a group of musicians.
 HARFANG 3D is used here to generate an interactive interface.
-Presented at EVOKE 2022 (Köln) and in 2023 at XUL/Labomedia (Orléans).
+Presented at the digital art contest EVOKE 2022 (Cologne) and in 2023 at the XUL / Labomedia art festival (Orléans).

 ![](img/work-perso-001.png)<br>
 <sub>_Marine Melodies, "music disk" for PC Windows/Linux (Screenshot)._</sub><br>